xerc/mac-install-guide/faq/uninstall-asdf/index.md

 ### Steps

-Here are the steps to remove asdf (details in this guide).
+Here are the steps to remove asdf (see details in this guide).
 - Run diagnostics before removing asdf.
 - Uninstall asdf using Homebrew.
 - Run diagnostics after removing asdf.